MarkD833/RCBUS-68xxx/README.md

 # RCBUS 68000 Board
 This is my 68000 design for the RCBus.
 My design uses a 68000 microprocessor - not a 68008 - and is currently being tested on Steve Cousins [SC701](https://smallcomputercentral.com/rcbus/sc700-series/sc701-rcbus-backplane/) 6-slot RCBus backplane.

-This is essentially version 2 of my design as version 1 was more of a proof of concept that relied on an additional connector between the CPU and ROM/RAM boards as well as partial use of the second row of bus pins.
+Release 1.0 was my proof of concept that relied on an additional connector between the CPU and ROM/RAM boards as well as partial use of the second row of bus pins.

-Version 2 removed the additional connector between the CPU and ROM/RAM boards and relies entirely on the RCBus-80 pin connector for inter-board communication.
+This is now a work in progress building up to release 2.0 which has removed the additional connector between the CPU and ROM/RAM boards and relies entirely on the RCBus-80 pin connector for inter-board communication.

 ![](./images/Board_Set_1.JPG)